 Industry Involvement and Memberships

-- State Bar of Texas, Construction Law Section
+- State Bar of Texas, Construction Law Section, Litigation Section, Computers and Technology Section

 - Austin Bar Association, Construction Law Section, Austin Young Lawyers Association